 Other: tracheoesophageal fistula, ventilator-associated pneumonia for assisted breathing, periodontal disease, gastroesophageal reflux, post-gastrectomy, tracheotomy.

-Non-specific symptoms – for example, fever, headache, nausea, vomiting, anorexia, myalgia, weight loss.
+Non-specific symptoms include fever, headache, nausea, vomiting, anorexia, myalgia, and weight loss.

 - Pleuritic pain in the chest.

 Signs may include tachycardia, tachypnea, decreased breath sounds, and opacity to percussion in consolidation, friction, and pleural friction.

 A severe infection can lead to hypoxia and septic shock.

 - Other causes of pneumonia